-There were other trees in the back yard, a very productive lemon tree, nourished by the leach drain and septic tank running from the house, and two large cape lilac trees, a native deciduous species from eastern Australia, they were also duly pruned each year.
+There were other trees in the back yard, a very productive lemon tree, nourished by the leach drain and septic tank running from the house.
+One day dad was showing off on his motorbike to a couple of my mates. dad and said bike ended up tangled in the lemon tree while we all fell about laughing!
+There were also two large cape lilac trees, a native deciduous species from eastern Australia, they were also duly pruned each year.
 These trees were on the western fence line, right along the driveway.
 One of them constricted the width of the driveway as it passed the back of the house.
 Not long after I got my car license I hit the tree with my father’s car and stove the front bumper in.
 Dad tied the car to the offending tree with a very strong piece of rope, put the car in reverse, backed it up, and pulled the dent back out again courtesy of the same tree!
-Dad was a genius.
+He never chastised me for that, Dad was a genius, a gentleman and my hero.
+The said EH Holden which I learnt to drive in can be seen in the garage beside the jacaranda in the picture above.
 Later in their life the two cape lilac trees were overrun each year by the white cedar moth caterpillar which eventually led to the trees demise.
 Dad duly cut them down and the man across the road set to parts of the trunk with his lathe, and I now have a wooden bowl made out of the tree.
+Our neighbour Kevin who made the bowl is the middle of the three men talking beside the jacaranda in the picture above, Dad's on the left.
 The bowl has a bit of the scarred bark exposed and I do wonder if that is where I hit the tree with the car?